 Your veterinarian can make sure your dog is up-to-date on their vaccinations and administer boosters if any have lapsed.
 Your veterinarian will also provide proof of vaccination, which you might need to show during your travels.
 During the visit, you can also have your dog’s microchip checked.

-The pre-trip wellness exam for your pet is also an opportunity to give your dog a once-over and ensure they don't have any physical problems before leaving for your trip.
+The pre-trip wellness exam for your dog is also an opportunity to give your dog a once-over and ensure they don't have any health issues before leaving for your trip.
 Veterinarians can also provide any needed anti-anxiety medications for pups that need them.

 Find a Veterinarian at Your Destination